Origin, species, types, agronomic management, food and medicinal uses.

 ✅ Nutritional value

-The achira rhizome contains abundant water, abundant carbohydrates, low levels of protein, and high doses of ascorbic acid, vitamin A, and minerals such as calcium, iron, potassium, and magnesium.
-Starch is extracted from the rhizome, which is a polysaccharide carbohydrate, which constitutes a food reserve for plants, and is made up of amylose and amylopectin.
-Achira starch is considered a starch of excellent quality.
+The achira rhizome contains abundant water and carbohydrates, low levels of protein, and high doses of ascorbic acid, vitamin A, and minerals such as calcium, iron, potassium, and magnesium.
+Starch is extracted from the rhizome, which is a polysaccharide carbohydrate, constituting a food reserve for plants, and is made up of amylose and amylopectin.
+Achira starch is considered of excellent quality.

 - Energy (Kcal): 101 white / 98 purple.